Ximsa/forts-map-editor-interface/README.md

 Note that the Terrain gets defined by the preceding polygon list.<br/>
 Also it doesn't matter how many header lines you write, the last one will get applyed

+## Compilation

+Cloning this repository and running the "build" script should compile it for your system.
+Windows users need to adjust the project a bit